 This set of Computer Networks Multiple Choice Questions & Answers (MCQs) focuses on “SNMP”.

-1. An application-level protocol in which a few manager stations control a set of agents is called
+1. The application-level protocol in which a few manager stations control a set of agents is called ______

-2. Full duplex mode increases capacity of each domain from
+2. Full duplex mode increases the capacity of each domain by ________

 a) 10 to 20 mbps